shards-dev/Shards/README.md

 ## 📖 Documentation

-You can consult Noesis documentation at [https://docs.noesis.foundation](https://docs.noesis.foundation).
+You can consult Circa documentation at [https://docs.circa.sh](https://docs.circa.sh).

 ## 🚀 Getting started

-For basic instructions on how to get your Layer2 running and start building your product take a look at our [Quick Start](https://noesis.foundation/how-to-deploy-your-own-layer2-on-ethereum/) guide.
+For basic instructions on how to get your Layer2 running and start building your product take a look at our [Quick Start](https://circa.sh/how-to-deploy-your-own-layer2-on-ethereum/) guide.

 You may also want to check out [our API Specifications](#)

-## ☁️ Noesis Managed Rollups
+## ☁️ Circa Managed Rollups

 Let us manage your infrastructure so you can focus on integrating a great search experience.
 [Reach us today](#).